TheOdinProject/curriculum/ruby_programming/computer_science/project_data_structures_algorithms.md

 </div>

 ### Student Solutions
-Submit a link below to this [file](https://github.com/TheOdinProject/curriculum/blob/master/ruby_programming/computer_science/project_data_structures_algorithms.md) on the ruby course github repo with your files in it by using a pull request.
-See the section on [Contributing](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md) for how.
+Submit a pull request with a link to your solution in this [file](https://github.com/TheOdinProject/curriculum/blob/master/ruby_programming/computer_science/project_data_structures_algorithms.md) when your project is complete.
+See the section on [Contributing](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md) for details on how.

 <details markdown="block">
   <summary> Show Student Solutions </summary>